The IKEA FLISAT children’s table is quite a smart little thing.

 Later ever after shows us how to add an art paper roll onto the FLISAT, effectively turning it into an art table.
 And it’s so easy to do.
 Screw J hooks onto the two side legs of the FLISAT.
 Thread the roll of paper onto a wooden dowel rod and drop it onto the hooks.
 Done!

 It’s a new play every day.
 Load the table with different elements and the wonders will never cease.
-I’m amazed looking at these ideas from Kendra, as it truly shows the versatility of the IKEA FLISAT table.
+I’m amazed looking at these ideas from Kendra, as it truly shows the versatility of the IKEA FLISAT table as a sensory table.

 Chalkboard on one side and LEGO baseplates on the other.
 For the chalkboard, get a roll of adhesive chalkboard film and stick it onto the table top.
 Smooth out bubbles if any and trim excess film from the sides.